Cholesterol is a pretty big topic, so we broke it into four parts.

 Eventually, pieces of the fatty deposits may break off and enter your bloodstream.

 In addition, the smooth lining of the plaque may rupture, spilling cholesterol and other substances into your bloodstream.
-This may cause a blood clot, which can block the blood flow to a specific part of your body, such as occurs when blocked blood flow to your heart causes a heart attack.
-A blood clot can also travel to other parts of your body, blocking flow to another organ.
+This may cause a blood clot, which can block the blood flow to a specific part of your body.
+For example, when blocked blood flow to your heart causes a heart attack.
+A blood clot can also travel to other parts of the body, blocking flow to other organs.

 Plaque contains various substances, including fatty deposits, oxidized cholesterol, oxidized phospholipids, cellular waste products, calcium, and fibrin.